charklie/rsftch/README.md

 Currently Rsftch only works on GNU/Linux, (most) BSD distributions and (probably) Mac OS.

 ### Contribrutions
-All PRs or just an issue recommending an enhancement is always welcome.
+All PRs are always welcome, just remember to make sure it works on both NetBSD and Linux.

 ### Thanks
 Thank you to: